How Much Time Do You Have to File an Insurance Claim after a Car Accident?

 |West Virginia||2 years|

-Once you’ve got your time limit locked down, it’s important to schedule a date to get in touch with your insurance company.
+Once your time limit is locked down, it’s essential to schedule a date to get in touch with your insurance company.
 Allow yourself plenty of time to gather everything you need, such as the other driver’s information and a recap of the incident, before calling them.
 Also, be aware that the claims process may vary depending on whether you live in a “fault” or “no-fault” state, so it’s important to check out your local government’s website (or pay your local branch a visit in person) for more details.
+An independent insurance agent can set you up with a sample letter for a car accident insurance claim.

 What Is the Time Limit to Report a Car Accident?